- Access to a computer

-- The person running the activity should keep their back turned from the game.
+- An adult should keep their back turned from the game.

-- They should blow a whistle at random.
+- The adult should blow a whistle at random.
 When the whistle blows, everyone should freeze.

 - The team that has the ball in their quarter should answer one of the questions above with their worst idea.

 - The winning team is the one who has to answer the least!

 The aim of this activity is to come up with lots of good ideas by building on what other people have said.
 It’s a good memory test too!
 Make sure everyone makes a suggestion for every category.
 You can edit the list at the end if you want to.